-LA encompasses 468 square miles, and the entire SoCal area is hard to cover in just a couple of days.
-Only 95 miles south of Santa Barbara, you can approach this city in the early afternoon to give you some extra time on your two night stay.
+LA encompasses 468 square miles, and the entire Southern California area is hard to cover in just a couple of days.
+Only 95 miles south of Santa Barbara, you can approach this city in the early afternoon to give you some extra time on your two-night stay.

 Los Angeles & Orange County Kid-Approved Best Bets

-Babies & Toddlers: For all things make believe, in a pint sized environment, your little ones will adore role playing at Pretend City Children’s Museum in Irvine.
+Babies & Toddlers: For all things make-believe, in a pint-sized environment, your little ones will adore role-playing at Pretend City Children’s Museum in Irvine.

 School Age Kids: The California Science Center in Exposition Park is the perfect place for your school age kids to fall in love with learning.
 The Endeavour Space Shuttle calls this center home and budget-savvy parents will love that visiting is completely free.